ska-sa/katgpucbf/misc/xbgpu/README.md

 configuration of a 64 antenna, 32 768 channels, L-Band array.
 Running `xgpu --help` will list all other arguments that can be used to configure the array.

-This pipeline requires three core indexes to be specified (`--receiver-thread-affinity, --receiver-comp-vector-affinity, --sender-thread-affinity`).
+This pipeline requires three core indices to be specified (`--receiver-thread-affinity, --receiver-comp-vector-affinity, --sender-thread-affinity`).
 It is recommended that these all be assigned to the same core.
 The reason for keeping them seperate is to be explicit and in case performance issues occur.